-The Sanctus (‘Holy, Holy, Holy’) acclamation has its origins in the book of Isaiah (6:1-8) and the book of Revelation (4:1-11).
+The Sanctus (‘Holy, Holy, Holy’) acclamation has its origins in the book of Isaiah (6:1-8), as well as the book of Revelation (4:1-11).
 It begins with the words from Isaiah: “‘Holy, Holy, Holy is the Lord of hosts; the whole earth is full of his glory.”
 Added to this are the words with which the crowds praised Christ when he entered Jerusalem: “Blessed is the one who comes in the name of the Lord!
 Hosanna in the highest heaven!”
 (Matthew 21:9)

 This song, which has been included in the Mass since the earliest days of the Church, is understood to reflect the worship of God in heaven.
 The Bible says that two types of angels, the cherubim and seraphim, repeat the song in their praise of God (Isaiah 6:3; Revelation 4:8).
 The cherubim and seraphim are described as winged angels, which is why the heavenly host are often pictured that way in art (cf Ezekiel 10:19-21).

 The beautiful sanctuary of Sacred Heart, Caterham, has the Sanctus as its unifying artistic theme.
 Around the walls are 10 painted murals of cherubim and seraphim, each playing a musical instrument and featuring a portion of a scroll.
 On the scroll, the lines of the Sanctus from Isaiah are written in Latin.
 Beneath the choir of angels, the walls are covered with stencils of the word ‘Sanctus’ (Holy), repeated over and over to reflect the endless song of the angels.